conan-io/docs/howtos/manage_cpp_standard.rst

-As it is a subsetting, it can have different values for each compiler (also, take into account that depending on the version of the compiler the standard could have only partial support).
+As it is a subsetting, it can have different values for each compiler (also, take into account that depending on the version of the compiler the standard could have only partial support and may change the ABI).

 Valid values for ``compiler=Visual Studio``: